0xPolygonMiden/miden-base/docs/architecture/accounts.md

 * For non-fungible assets, the index is defined by the asset itself, and the asset is also the value of the node.

-An account vault can be reduced to a single hash which is the root of the Sparse Merkle Tree.
+An account vault can be reduced to a single hash which is the root of the sparse Merkle tree.

 ### Code